Classification of our school

 School opening hours: 33 hours and 20 minutes per week

 Parents are welcome to contact us in order to arrange a convenient time for a phone call or informal virtual meeting.

-Children joining our Year 3 class each September are invited to visit us for two informal afternoons during the summer term.
+Children joining our Year 3 class each September are invited to visit us during the summer term.
 They spend time in their new classroom with their new teacher in order to become familiar with the environment and to meet new friends.